 The Rise of Remote Online Notarization

-In 29 states (and counting), notaries public can take advantage of electronic signature-related technologies to remotely notarize documents.
+In over 35 states, notaries public can take advantage of electronic signature-related technologies to remotely notarize documents.
 And most of the remaining states that don’t have permanent laws in place allowing remote online notarization (RON) have authorized it through executive order or other temporary emergency measures.

 In many ways, this convenient and safe way to get a document legally notarized is a natural extension of the e-signature technologies signers have been using for the past two decades.
 The notarial act still includes signing a document in the “presence” of a state-licensed individual known as a notary public.
 The notary public still verifies the signer’s identity, witnesses the document being signed, affixes a notarial seal to the document and records the transaction in a journal.